 An EF message is produced when you need to attach a document to a return.
 An attachment may be

 - A software attachment, one that the software identifies because of your data entry in the return.
 An EF message notifies you that an attachment must be made.

 - A preparer attachment, one that you identify, at your discretion, by an entry on the PDF screen.
 A discretionary entry can be a signature document, a third-party document (such as an appraisal) or a document in columnar format.
-Your PDF screen entry produces an error message that notifies you that an attachment must be made.
+Your PDF screen entry produces an EF message that notifies you that an attachment must be made.

-To clear a software attachment error, either
+To clear a software attachment message, either

 - Attach the required document.

 - Or modify your data entry to avoid requiring the attachment.

 - For Individual returns, you can also use a Paper Document Indicator for the required document, if available.
 For example, EF message 5982 requires that an attachment be made to the return when an 8283 form is generated, and reports a donation of over $20,000 in art.
 This message can be cleared by selecting the PDI indicator on the EF screen for Form 8283 (this also removes the required document from the PDF attachment screen in View) instead of attaching a PDF document to the return.
 Do not both attach a document and also select its PDI indicator.

 - EF Message 6300 (Individual package)/1511 (business packages), which indicates an incomplete PDF screen, is cleared by entering the information that is missing on the PDF screen.